 Learn a new skill

-“The amount of activities happening all at once means that you will never be at a loss as to what to do.
-Whatever your age, hobbies or energy level, there is something for you onboard.
+“The amount of activities happening all at once means you’ll never be bored,” Alex explained.
+“Whatever your age, hobbies or energy level, there is something for you on board.
 I have taken part in bingo and dabbled in some line dancing - I even won a dance competition!”

-“My husband and I like different things so I will choose a language class or port lecture, and he will go the gym or have a swim, or maybe a cooking demo for me and a snooze for him.
+“My husband and I like different things so I will choose a language class or port lecture and he will go to the gym or have a swim, or maybe a cooking demo for me and a snooze for him.
 Neither of us can pass by a jigsaw puzzle if one is on the go.
-The beauty of a cruise is the chance to pick and choose and sample activities you may not have tried before such as ballroom dancing, crafting, art, or as I like to do, learn the basics of a different language.”
+The beauty of a cruise is the chance to pick and choose and sample activities you may not have tried before such as ballroom dancing, crafting, art or as I like to do, learn the basics of a different language.”

 Watch live entertainment

-“The entertainment is incredible.
-On sea days some ships will put on shows in the main theatre during the day, so expect off-Broadway matinee productions.
-Even better, these tend to be quieter than in the evening”, says Marcus.
+Whether you prefer live music or a laugh-out-loud comedy sketch, there will be plenty of entertainment scheduled throughout your time at sea.
+“The entertainment is incredible,” Marcus told us.
+“On sea days, some ships will put on shows in the main theatre during the day, so expect off-Broadway matinee productions.
+Even better, these tend to be quieter than in the evening.

-“For me, cruising is all about variety and value for money.
+“For me, cruise ships come into their own on sea days.
+There is such a variety of things to do that you will struggle to scratch the surface.
+Cruising is all about variety and value for money.
 I can’t think of any other holiday where so much is included, from activities, accommodation, entertainment and food at the very least.
 Some even include drinks, excursions and other benefits on board.
-You are spoiled for choice, and on top of that, you get to unpack once and wake up in a new destination every day, somewhere totally new and exciting to explore.
+You are spoiled for choice!
+And on top of that, you get to unpack once and wake up in a new destination every day, somewhere totally new and exciting to explore.
 What better way could you want to see the world?”